A journey to Middle-earth comes to Chichester's Novium Museum this spring

 Collector and Exhibition Curator, Matt Fox, said: "I really want to transport visitors with this exhibition and allow those who enjoy immersing themselves in Middle-earth that indulgence.
 This is the first exhibition to bring together and make sense of Tolkien's cultural legacy.
 For me, it's a feast for the imagination and I'm really happy to be able to share it with visitors to The Novium Museum in Chichester."

-Councillor Roy Briscoe, Cabinet Member for Culture and Community Services at Chichester District Council says: "We are thrilled to be bringing this fascinating exhibition to Chichester.
+Councillor Roy Briscoe, cabinet member for culture and community services at Chichester District Council said: "We are thrilled to be bringing this fascinating exhibition to Chichester.
 As well as being a 'must see' for Tolkien fans, 'The Magic of Middle-earth' is sure to capture the imagination of all ages and will be enjoyed by the whole family."

 The exhibition will replace 'The Art of Chichester: 60 Years of Creativity' which closes on Saturday, February 25.'The Magic of Middle-earth' opens at The Novium Museum on Saturday, April 1 and will run until Sunday, September 24.
 Tickets to the exhibition cost £4 for adults, £2.50 for a child and £12 for a family of up to five (maximum two adults).